castle-engine/castle-engine/examples/eye_of_beholder/README.md

 Demo of a game like "Eye of the Beholder":

-- first-person view
+- First-person view

-- movement on a grid (AWSD keys)
+- Movement on a grid (AWSD keys)
     - walking in a labirynth designed in Blender
-    - we prevent walking on a tile if we detect collision
+    - we prevent walking if we detect collision between current and target position

-- rotations by 90 degrees (QE keys)
+- Rotations by 90 degrees (QE keys)

+- 6 buttons to perform movement and rotation, to be able to move/rotate using mouse (or touch on mobile)

+- Label shows current view direction

 - UI with stats for a band of 6 heroes (not functional, just a demo)

+Compare this with real "Eye of the Beholder" UI on https://thekingofgrabs.files.wordpress.com/2019/05/eye-of-the-beholder-3-pc-084.png :)

 Using [Castle Game Engine](https://castle-engine.io/).